 A travel planning checklist allows you to relax.
-This sample travel planning checklist can be used for big or small journeys and is flexible if you're planning really far ahead or spur-of-the-moment.
+Use one for big or small journeys as they can be flexible if you're planning really far ahead or spur-of-the-moment.
 In other words, whether you are planning a trip 6 months out or two days ahead, you can use this to check off what you need to get done ahead of time.

 The idea of just jumping in your car and going, but we all know leaving home without your travel essentials like money, maps and emergency beef-jerky is a bad idea.
 This list created by travel writer Johnna Kaplan will clue you in on the essentials to pack while you road trip.

 Keep an itinerary with the following: